 Your Agreement with Your Local Authority (Council)

-Once a Personal Assistant (PA) Employer has decided to employ their own PA(s) and receive a direct payment under Option 1 of SDS, the Council will provide a Direct Payments Agreement, a contract for the employer to agree terms for issuing the payment.
-This will explain in detail the responsibilities that both the PA Employer and Council have.
+The agreement will explain in detail the responsibilities that both the PA Employer and Council have.
 The agreement is likely to cover areas such as:

 • What you can’t use the direct payment for